maxhenderson23/MODpy/README.md

 # MODpy
-This repository has code to analyze MOD (MIT Open Data) files produced using [MODProducer](https://github.com/rmastand/MODProducer "MODProducer" for latest version).
+This repository has code to analyze MOD (MIT Open Data) files produced using [MODProducer] (https://github.com/rmastand/MODProducer "MODProducer" for latest version).
 It is an adaption of MODAnalyzer for implementation with python.
 (https://github.com/prekshan/MODAnalyzer/tree/master)